openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/04-implement-camel-client.md

-In the previous step you implemented a RESTful call from a Kogito process to a microservice using the MicroProfile JAX-RS Rest Client.
+In the previous step we've implemented a RESTful call from a Kogito process to a microservice using the MicroProfile JAX-RS Rest Client.
 In this step we will replace that implementation with an Apache Camel implementation.
 The advantage of Camel is that we can:

 * Add additional logic to our integration using additional Camel functionality, e.g. marshalling, transformation, routing, error handling, etc.
 * Use the vast array of Camel components to connect to virtually any other external system, e.g. Salesforce, Kafka, Twitter, Filesystems, etc.

 # Stop the Application
-Because we will be adding a number of Camel dependencies to our application, we will first stop our application.
+Because we will add a number of Camel dependencies to our application, we must first stop our application.

 In the first terminal, stop the application using `CTRL-C`.

 # Camel Dependencies

-We first need to add the required dependencies to our pom.xml.
-Because we will be using the `netty-http` Camel component, we need to add its dependency to our POM.
-We will also be using `camel-direct` to call the Camel Route from our CDI bean, and `jackson` to support marshalling and unmarshalling in our route.
+We add the required dependencies to our pom.xml.
+Because we will use the `netty-http` Camel component, we add its dependency to our POM.
+We will also use `camel-direct` to call the Camel Route from our CDI bean, and `jackson` to support marshalling and unmarshalling in our route.

-We can add the dependencies using the following Maven command:
+Click the following command to add the dependencies to our project:

 `mvn quarkus:add-extension -Dextensions=org.apache.camel.quarkus:camel-quarkus-netty-http,org.apache.camel.quarkus:camel-quarkus-jackson,org.apache.camel.quarkus:camel-quarkus-direct`{{execute T1}}

-Open the `pom.xml` file and observe the the required dependencies have been added: `coffeeshop/pom.xml`{{open}}
+Click the following path to open the `pom.xml` file and observe that the required dependencies have been added: `coffeeshop/pom.xml`{{open}}

 ### Camel RouteBuilder

-We can now implement the Camel `RouteBuilder`.
+We will now implement the Camel `RouteBuilder`.
 In the `RouteBuilder` we implement the Camel route that, in our case, will do a RESTful call to our CoffeeService microservice, and process the response.

-To implement the RouteBuilder, we first need to create a new package in our application:
+Click the following commmanbt to create a new package in which we create our RouteBuilder:

 `mkdir -p /root/projects/kogito/coffeeshop/src/main/java/org/acme/camel`{{execute T3}}

-Next we can create our `Coffee.java` file in this package by clicking: `coffeeshop/src/main/java/org/acme/camel/CoffeeRouteBuilder.java`{{open}}
+Click on the following path to create the `Coffee.java` file: `coffeeshop/src/main/java/org/acme/camel/CoffeeRouteBuilder.java`{{open}}

+Click _Copy to Editor_ to implement the `CoffeeRouteBuilder`.

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/camel/CoffeeRouteBuilder.java" data-target="replace">
 package org.acme.camel;